Blog

 • The numerous pictures of patients used on the site are effective enough to foster a sense of collective hope while showcasing inspiring tales of their journey and recovery.

-• The design incorporates plenty of white space and just enough information to turn the user experience convenient and not overwhelming.
+• The design incorporates plenty of white space and just enough information to make the user experience convenient and not overwhelming.

 Website: lls.org